mdavolio/mancala/README.md

 ##Things to Do
 1) Fix scoring and display scores

-2) Remove allowing player to state which player they are
+2) Fix false scoring for wrong player

+3) Don't allow illegal moves

+4) If land in last spot, go again

-3) Redefine numbers of holes?
+5) Redefine numbers of holes?

 (Change from 0-5 to 1-6 or change P-1 and P-2 to be diff)

-4) Create bots with strategy based on landing placement
+6) Create bots with strategy based on landing placement